akash-network/node/_docs/design.md

 _version_.

 The manifest contains sensitive information which should only be shared with participants of the deployment.
-This poses a problem for self-managed deployments - Photon must distribute the workload definition autonomously, without revealing its contents to unnecessary participants.
+This poses a problem for self-managed deployments - Akash must distribute the workload definition autonomously, without revealing its contents to unnecessary participants.

 To address these issues, we devised a peer-to-peer file sharing scheme in which lease participants